 Other Names for this Disease

 Because pineocytomas are quite rare, there are no consensus guidelines on the best treatment for these tumors.
 However, surgery to remove the entire tumor is considered the standard treatment.
-Because these tumors are located deep in the brain, it is important that the risks of surgery in this part of the body be carefully considered in each individual patient.
-Radiation therapy has sometimes been used following surgery to destroy any cancer cells that may remain, but the benefit of this additional treatment is questionable.
+Because these tumors are located deep in the brain, it is important that the risks of surgery be carefully considered in each person.
+Radiation therapy is sometimes used following surgery to destroy any tumor cells that may remain, but the benefit of this additional treatment is questionable.

 - Clark AJ, Ivan ME, Sughrue ME, Yang I, Aranda D, Han SJ, Kane AJ, Parsa AT.
 Tumor control after surgery and radiotherapy for pineocytoma.
 Journal of Neurosurgery.
 2010; 113:319-324. http://www.ncbi.nlm.nih.gov/pubmed/20136388.
 Accessed 12/13/2011.